 Tanzu Kubernetes Cluster Provisioning Workflow

 As a DevOps engineer, you create and configure Tanzu Kubernetes clusters on a namespace created and configured by your vSphere administrator.
-For more information, see Workflow for Provisioning Tanzu Kubernetes Clusters.
+For more information, see Workflow for Provisioning Tanzu Kubernetes Clusters Using the TKGS v1alpha2 API.